 This ensures that you can empathize better with the training of your horse.
 You understand, because you have experienced it yourself, that it’s not easy for your horse to be able to do a movement to the left as good as to the right, or to participate in that long day ride without proper preparation.

 You will become a better rider: because your body can move with suppleness, you will also be able to better follow the movements of your horse in walk, trot, and canter.
 This feels more pleasant for the horse as it is no longer hindered in its movements.
 The more supple your hips and back, the better you sit.
 But your muscle strength is also important, especially the deeper abdominal, pelvic, back, and leg muscles.

 If you’re fit, you don’t tire as quickly when you train your horse.
 That means taking longer walks with your horse in hand, in trot, and walking uphill.
 More energy to play with your horse and run along with him in the pasture.
 Staying fit during a longer ride with a lot of trot and canter.

 Want to get fitter?

 You understand, being as fit as possible according to your limitations and possibilities can make a big difference in your horse life.

 Would you like to work on that too?
-My brand new membership will start soon, containing exercises and tips to get fitter and move more naturally, smoothly and symmetrically, so that you become a better trainer/rider for your horse.
+My brand new membership – that will be launched at the end of the summer – will contain exercises and tips to get fitter and move more naturally, smoothly and symmetrically, so that you become a better trainer/rider for your horse.